 But, alas, much has changed.
 And no, we’re not just talking about how Twitter now allows for 280 characters rather than 140.

 Twitter is, well, noisy.
 VERY noisy.
 It is all too easy to get drowned out in a sea of noise and nobody will notice anything you say.
+It is much, much harder to get traffic from Twitter now.

 The days of massive Twitter followings alone making much of a difference are over.
 People who used stupid strategies to artificially build up their follower lists (like auto-follow) are today sitting there with large follower lists, but barely able to drive any real traffic.
 Building up a follower community from scratch in this noisy environment is even harder.